 - Weight – CBD is fat-soluble and is stored in fatty tissue

 - Frequency of use – CBD can accumulate in your system

 - Mode of ingestion

 Most drug tests look for THC rather than CBD.
-If you are concerned about an upcoming drug test, avoid use of CBD products which could contain unknown amounts of THC.
+If you are concerned about an upcoming drug test, avoid the use of CBD products that could contain unknown amounts of THC.
 THC can typically be detected within these windows:

 - Urine – 3 to 30 days